 This past summer I working on Weatherford Aerospace, a simple, template-based website.
 I provided the Front-End Developer with a PSD labeled with HTML Tags, Achieve of Creative Assets that included links to Google Fonts, Formatted Images, and a CSS Cheat Sheet.
 He approved delivery and moved forward with development, later giving me the biggest compliment!
 He told me I made his job easier and provided more than most designers do.
 My first thought was, “I have fooled him.
 I have no clue what I am doing.
 Or do I?
 Am I good at this?”
 I tried to hold back the blushing to get more insight.
 He went on to explain that many Web Designers ignore CSS direction completely.

 Well, that's a bummer!
 So I have decided to let you guys in on my secret: Typecast™

 Typecast™ allows me to design with web fonts and preview in browsers.
 This is important because the fonts in your Photoshop are not the same as the fonts being used online.
 They will always look different.
+If you are just getting started with Google Fonts, there are some helpful articles like this one you can check out to get going.
 The best part of Typecast™ is that you do not even have to know what is a HTML tag.
 As you build, it writes the CSS for you and you can download it to use as a CSS resource during the web development stage.
 Below is the Weatherford Aerospace CSS Cheat Sheet that I had shared with the developer.
-This is a simple and short version, outlining some basic design aspects that were already defined so he didn't have to have look it up in the PSD file.
+This is a simple and short version, outlining some basic design aspects that were already defined so he didn't have to look it up in the PSD file.
 Also, if there happened to be any inconsistencies in the PSD such as a color code being a little different, these sheets were to go-to to figure it out.